thoughtram/blog/_posts/2015-10-24-upgrading-apps-to-angular-2-using-ngupgrade.md

 ## Adding Angular 2 Providers

 Upgrading components is probably the most crucial part in the entire upgrade process.
 Sometimes however, components have service dependencies which need to work in both worlds too.
-Luckily, `ngUpgrade` provies APIs for that.
+Luckily, `ngUpgrade` provides APIs for that.

 Let's say our `ProductDetail` component, already upgraded to Angular 2, has a `ProductService` dependency.